xsuite/xsuite/docs/particles_monitor.rst

 ========================

-In order to record the particles coordinates only in a selected range of turns, a custom monitor object can be built and passed to the ``Tracker.track`` function, as illustrated by the following example.
+In order to record the particles coordinates only in a selected range of turns, a custom monitor object can be built and passed to the ``Line.track`` function, as illustrated by the following example.

 .. literalinclude:: generated_code_snippets/custom_monitor.py